 I glanced across to the road sign.
 It was 18km from here to Lahic.

 Almost on cue, a mint green Lada cab came hurtling towards me along the deserted highway.
 He said he would drive me to Lahic for 20 manat, which I haggled down to 15.
 I had no frame of reference as to whether this was a “good” price to get to Lahic, or not so I handed over the amount.

-When he saw something of note – a small waterfall, a particularly beautiful mountain range or dense forests filled with running horses, he would nudge me excitedly with a “eh?
-Eh?” as if he too were seeing this for the first time.
+When he saw something of note.
+For instance, a small waterfall, a particularly beautiful mountain range or dense forests filled with running horses, he would nudge me excitedly with a “eh?
+Eh?”
+It was as if he too were seeing this for the first time.

-The easiest way to get to Lahic is via a meshrushta (shared taxi) to Ismailli.
-This is your best and cheapest option if you are travelling from Baku, Sheki, Qabala or some of the small villages in the area (Xinaliq, Quba, etc).
+The easiest way to get to Lahic is via a marshrutka (shared taxi) to Ismailli.
+This is your best and cheapest option if you are travelling from Baku, Sheki, Qabala, or some of the small villages in the area.
+For instance, Xinaliq, Quba, etc.

 The only reason I was dropped at a fork in the road was because I was travelling from Shamakhi and I figure that the driver thought it would be easier to drop me here than to travel to Ismaili and then backtrack.